 CE Level 2, breathable and lightweight

 Forcefield specialises in body armour.
 The L2K is breathable, lightweight.
 Unlike honeycomb back protectors, it can be used more than once, meaning it should take whatever is thrown at it.
+I’ve had mine for a decade and aside from slightly saggy elastic shoulder straps, it’s with me for every ride.

-CE Level 2 protection in a lightweight soft mesh
+CE certified Level 2 back protection

 Motorcycle back protector CE levels